Key takeaways

 - Security-first positioning — "Safe default" addresses legitimate concerns about running powerful AI agents locally

-- OpenClaw ecosystem — Rides the adoption wave of OpenClaw (46K+ GitHub stars)[2]
+- OpenClaw ecosystem — Rides the adoption wave of OpenClaw (~378K GitHub stars as of June 2026, up from 46K when this profile was first written)[2]

 - Clear value prop — Simple positioning that's easy to understand